 - 77% of candidates who have a negative experience with your company will share it with their networks.
-If that’s not bad enough, 50% of unhappy candidates will simply not do business with you - and if they’re not buying your products, you can assume that they’re telling their family and friends not to, either.
+If that’s not bad enough, 41% to 50% of unhappy candidates will simply not do business with you - and if they’re not buying your products, you can assume that they’re telling their family and friends not to, either.

 - Positive Candidate Experience has the same effect, but reversed: 65% of happy candidates are likely to do business with you again.

 - We recently crunched the numbers and analyzed 370,000+ Candidate Experience surveys to find the main drivers of cNPS.

 - Rejected candidates’ NPS is most impacted by the feedback they receive, the quality of your assessments, and your company’s Diversity, Equity, and Inclusion policy.

 - Withdrawn candidates’ NPS is most impacted by your Employee Value Proposition, your DEI policy, and clear alignment on understanding of the role on both sides.

 Taken together, these stats, facts, and figures provide a solid foundation why Candidate Experience should be a priority for all parties involved in recruiting.
 Paying close attention to how your candidates feel about your company will not only provide you with a wealth of insights and feedback on optimizing your own hiring process, but it’ll also make you stand out from the crowd.

 Curious how you can get an understanding of where your Candidate Experience stands?
 Get in touch to see how we can help.